 It’s a 2-hour-and-45-minute ride from Downtown Seattle to Victoria Harbour, and sometimes you can see orcas from the boat!

-They have a few places to charge electronics on the Clipper, and they also have a decent menu of food and beverages.
+They have a few places to charge electronics on the Clipper and a decent menu of food and beverages.
 They even have baked goods from Macrina Bakery in Seattle!

 On the boat ride home, they offered in-seat service where staff took your food/drink order and delivered it to your seat.
 This was immensely helpful when traveling alone with small children.